 "events_url": "https://api.scoutos.com/v1/agent-sessions/sess_abc123/events"

-When the agent completes, Scout POSTs to your callback_url:
+When the agent finishes, Scout POSTs a JSON payload to your callback_url.

 {